distribworks/dkron/website/content/basics/installation.md

 ### Mounting a mapped file storage volume

-In its default configuration Dkron uses the local filesystem to run a BoltDB embedded database to store its own application data.
-The end result is that your Dkron application data will be on disk inside your container and lost if you ever remove the container.
+Dkron uses the local filesystem for storing the embedded database to store its own application data and the Raft protocol log.
+The end result is that your Dkron data will be on disk inside your container and lost if you ever remove the container.

-To persist your data outside of the container and make it available for use between container launches we can mount a local file path inside our container.
+To persist your data outside of the container and make it available for use between container launches we can mount a local path inside our container.

 ```
-docker run -d -p 8080:8080 -v ~/dkron.db:/dkron.db --name dkron dkron/dkron agent --server
+docker run -d -p 8080:8080 -v ~/dkron.data:/dkron.data --name dkron dkron/dkron agent --server
 ```

-Now when you launch your container we are mounting that file from our local filesystem into the container.
+Now when you launch your container we are mounting that folder from our local filesystem into the container.